MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidtaglongtermentryidfromtable-canonical-property.md

 ## Remarks

 This property can be used in a contents table to get the entry identifier of an item as a long-term entry identifier instead of a short-term entry identifier.
-For information about long-term and short-term identifiers, see **PR_ENTRYID** ( [PidTagEntryId](pidtagentryid-canonical-property.md)).
+For information about long-term and short-term identifiers, see **PR_ENTRYID** ([PidTagEntryId](pidtagentryid-canonical-property.md)).

-## Related Resources
+## Related resources

-### Header Files
+### Header files

 Mapidefs.h